-The tests and treatments that follow are recommended by the Royal College of Obstetricians and Gynaecologists (RCOG) in their Green-top Guideline No. 17.1
+The tests and treatments below are recommended by the Royal College of Obstetricians and Gynaecologists (RCOG).
+Their guidance1 is based on the latest research evidence.

 You and your partner should be seen by expert health professionals, ideally at a special recurrent miscarriage clinic.
 Your doctor should know whether there is one in your area.